jneidel/git-intro/slideshow.md

     - "Add changes" - Too unspecific
     - "Change color, add header, refactor tests" - Too much content, split up in different commits

-- Commits should be capitalized followed only lowercase (exception: funcName)
+- Commits should be capitalized followed only lowercase

+- See [this article](https://chris.beams.io/posts/git-commit) for more info.

 ---

 # git push

-Synchronize github repo with local one.
+Synchronize your local repo with the one on github:

 ```zsh
 $ git push origin master